SuitUp/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

   - s : stride.
   - Padding are rarely uses here.
   - Max or average pooling.
+  **Note : In Pooling, there are no parameters for Gradient Descent to learn.**

 ### Convolutional neural network example